amitesh786/JS-Interview-Questions/Problem/React/Question/Answer.md

 2. It runs after render, and its execution depends on the dependency array.
 3. It can fetch data, manipulate the DOM, handle subscriptions, etc.
 4. It supports a cleanup function to avoid memory leaks.

+* Problem 3: How can useCallback solve a common issue with JavaScript in React?

+useCallback is a React Hook that memoizes a function, preventing it from being recreated on every render.

+The Problem: unnecessary function re-creation: In React, functions inside components are recreated on every render.
+This can cause performance issues when passing functions as props to child components, leading to unnecessary re-renders.

+- When should you use useCallback?
+1. When passing functions to memoized child components (React.memo).
+2. When passing functions as dependencies to useEffect, avoiding infinite loops.
+3. When optimizing performance in large apps with frequent re-renders.

+**Keys:**
+- Problem: Functions are recreated on every render, causing unnecessary child re-renders.
+- Solution: useCallback memoizes the function, ensuring it's only re-created when dependencies change.
+- Benefit: Prevents unnecessary renders, improving performance.